Spin-harmonic structures and nilmanifolds: Introduction

-\textbf{Acknowledgements.} The authors were partially supported by Project MINECO (Spain) MTM2015-63612-P. The first author was supported by a {\em Juan de la Cierva - Incorporaci\'on} Fellowship of Spanish Ministerio de Ciencia, Innovaci\'on y Universidades.
+\textbf{Acknowledgements.} We are grateful to Anna Fino for useful conversations.
+We also thank Spiro Karigiannis for reading the manuscript carefully and checking the computations.
+The authors were partially supported by Project MINECO (Spain) MTM2015-63612-P. The first author was supported by a {\em Juan de la Cierva - Incorporaci\'on} Fellowship of Spanish Ministerio de Ciencia, Innovaci\'on y Universidades.
 The second author acknowledges financial support by an FPU Grant (FPU16/03475).